 Larry McCormick was the voice of Big City’s mayor.
 McCormick was an African-American voice and live-action actor.
 However, his main career was as one of the first African-American TV news anchors, mainly for Los Angeles TV station KTLA.

 On DVD/digital video

 On digital video, however, the entire “Scooby-Doo Show” package is available on iTunes and Amazon.
-Amazon confusingly lists it as “Scooby-Doo, Where Are You?
-(1976),” but it’s all there.
+Amazon carries all 40 episodes split into two seasons under “The Scooby-Doo Show” name.

 And here’s the opening for the original hour-long series.
 Or at least its audio, spliced together with some old 16mm film footage of the opening.
 And even that’s spliced with some stock footage/photos.
-I gather WB doesn’t have an actual copy of the opening to at least include on the DVDs as an extra?
+Again, it’s disappointing the DVD release doesn’t include the original opening.